realaisles/BerlinSalaryTrends/README.md

 ## Data Privacy and Confidentiality Disclaimer

+**Introduction**

+This policy outlines how we collect, store, use, and protect your data during the Berlin Salary Survey.

+**GDPR Compliance**

+As the private entity administrators of this survey, **we operate under the assumption that we do not process personal data as per the GDPR definition, given the anonymous design of the survey**.
+We make every effort to avoid any potential singling out of individuals; this includes grouping data points and removing any potentially identifiable information.
+Only aggregated data sets ensuring k-anonymity (5 or more individuals in a group) will be published, and any data that could lead to identification will be removed from the dataset.
+All questions have been designed to avoid collecting unnecessary or excessive data to focus on data minimization.

 **Anonymous Survey and Your Privacy**

-This survey is designed to be anonymous.
-We do not collect any personally identifiable information from you unless you voluntarily offer such information in the comments.
-Individual responses won't be singled out, and the results will be published in aggregate form.
+The Berlin Salary Survey is conducted anonymously.
+We do not collect any personally identifiable information (PII) such as names, addresses, email addresses, or IP addresses unless you voluntarily provide such information in free form fields.
+These free form entries will be removed.
+Individual responses won't be singled out; the results will be published in aggregate form ensuring that no singling out would be possible.

 **Google Forms and Data Privacy**

-We are using Google Forms to conduct this survey.
-While we, as the survey creators, don't collect identifiable information, Google could technically access this data.
+We use Google Forms for this survey.
+While we don't collect identifiable information, Google may technically access this data.
 If you are logged into a Google account while participating, Google might collect and use your information according to its own privacy policies.
 Thus, your responses may not be 100% anonymous from Google's perspective.

+To limit the potential for Google's data collection when completing this survey, you may consider using your browser's incognito or private browsing mode.
+This mode prevents your browsing history from being stored and discards cookies after you close the incognito or private browsing window.
+By doing so, you reduce the chances of Google associating your survey responses with your Google account.
+However, this does not guarantee complete anonymity from Google's perspective, as they may still collect certain information during your session.

 **Your Participation is Voluntary**

 Participation in this survey is entirely voluntary.
-You have the freedom to choose not to answer certain questions, or withdraw from the survey at any time.
-However, please be mindful not to share any sensitive information in the comments that you wouldn't want to be publicly associated with your responses.
+You have the freedom to not answer certain questions or withdraw from the survey at any time.
+However, please avoid sharing any sensitive information in free fields that you wouldn't want publicly associated with your responses.

 **Data Usage**

-The data collected through this survey will be used to create a public report on salary trends in Berlin.
+The data collected will be used to create a public report on salary trends in Berlin.
 This report will be openly available, supporting transparency in salary discussions.
-Individual data points will be anonymized, ensuring no single participant can be identified.
-If you consent to take part in this survey, you agree to this use of the data.
+If you consent to participate in this survey, you agree to this use of the data.

+**User Access and Correction of Data**

+Due to the anonymous nature of the survey, we cannot provide an option for participants to access or correct their data post-submission.
+This is because we cannot identify your specific responses unless you voluntarily identified yourself in any of the free text fields.
+Please review your answers carefully before submitting, as we can't facilitate modifications once the data is collected.

-**Data Retention**
+**Data Storage and Retention**

+All data collected from the survey responses are stored in aggregated form indefinitely on this GitHub repository.
+This data will be stored securely and will be openly available for everyone to access under the license defined in the 'License & Usage of Survey Data' section.
 The collected data will be retained for historical reference and to track salary trends over time.
-While individual responses are anonymized, the raw survey data, along with any analyzed and reported information, will be stored indefinitely in a secure manner.
-This data will be stored exclusively on the GitHub repository and will be openly available for everyone under the license as defined in the "License & Using Survey Data" section.

 **Consent to Participate**

-By proceeding with this survey, you confirm your understanding of these details and voluntarily consent to participate under these conditions.
+By proceeding with the survey, you confirm your understanding of these details and voluntarily consent to participate under these conditions.

+**Contact**

+If you have any concerns or questions regarding this policy, please feel free to contact us.